 One of my responsibilities as a wife is to build up and encourage my husband.

 Before I get any “BUT BUT BUT”s flying my way, building me up is one of his jobs, too.
 That’s why we promised in our wedding vows to honor and respect, comfort and encourage.
 I feel that if anyone read something I wrote, or heard something I said, and lost even the tiniest bit of respect for my husband, I would have failed to keep those vows.

 Proverbs 17:9 states that “he who conceals a transgression seeks love; but he who repeats a matter separates intimate friends.”
 From the context, I don’t believe this refers to concealing crime, but rather advises against gossip because of its ability to destroy relationships.
 Of all the relationships to risk destroying, is your marriage worth the vent?

 Mostly, I’d hate for someone to read something about him and decide that he’s a bad husband (he isn’t), that he doesn’t treat me the way I deserve to be treated (he’s better than anyone could deserve), and that I must be in an unhappy marriage (I most certainly am not!).
 Because when I read blog posts in which the bloggers bash their husbands, even if they attempt to bring it back around to choosing to love a flawed spouse or some such feel-good resolution, I feel sorry for them or I feel sorry for the husband.
 And that’s not a takeaway I ever want anyone to find in a conversation with me, whether it be in person or through my blog.

-This post originally appeared at Her View From Home.
+This post originally appeared at Her View From Home, published with permission.